 Sarah’s personal experience with breast cancer began with a former partner who died from it in 1996 and a younger sister who was diagnosed in 2002 at age 54.
 In 2007 Sarah joined the NIH Sister Study to contribute to the ongoing research effort to understand environmental and genetic risk factors for breast cancer.
 Then, in 2013 at age 69, Sarah was diagnosed with breast cancer herself and experienced the politics of medical treatment of breast cancer.
 By joining BCAction’s Board of Directors, she hopes to further her lifelong political activism around issues of gender, race, class and social justice.
 Of special interest to her is reforming the Oregon timber industry practice of clear-cutting that includes the aerial spraying of herbicides that are endocrine disrupters and carcinogens.
 Both Oregon and Washington have high incidences of breast cancer.

-Karen Klein, Vice Chair
+Karen Klein, Acting Chair

 Karen has lived in the Bay Area for many years and has significant experience working with community-based organizations on social justice issues.
 At the Mental Health Association of San Francisco, Karen was responsible for convening diverse groups and motivating action toward a common goal: safe, independent living for those with mental disabilities.
 Prior to that she had been with HomeBase, a Center for Homelessness Policy, then based at Public Advocates, a nonprofit law firm in San Francisco; and a consultant to Bay Area foundations.